tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/开发指南/函数间调用 SDK/Python SDK_intl_en.md

 - Running environment
 Windows, Linux, or macOS with tencentserverless SDK installed.

->The above development preparations must be completed before functions can be invoked locally.
+>?The above development preparations must be completed before functions can be invoked locally.
 We recommend you upload a function to the cloud after it is developed locally to debug it via mutual recursion.

 #### Installing via pip (recommended)